-I have the great luck to work in a field where people are passionate about health, social change, gender inequity and sexual frankness.
-I’ve been working at Positive Women’s Network since 1993, when I was first hired to develop the newsletter.
-Over the years I’ve seen how treatment has changed not only the duration of life with HIV, but also options around creating life, as pregnancy has become an option many can consider.
+I love my work- I get to spend time with people are passionate about health, social change, gender inequity and sexual frankness.
+I’ve worked at Positive Women’s Network since late 1993 and have seen so many changes along the way.
 As Communications Coordinator, I manage health promotion projects online and in hard copy.
-This includes all our our web-based work on this site, You Should Know, a site for midlife women aimed at HIV/ STI prevention, and social networking on Facebook andTwitter. (see our Twitter Hashtags for Women and HIV Discussions).
-It also includes our publications, the Pocket Guide for Women Living with HIV, HIV and Pregnancy: Yes You Can! brochure, our annual SpringBoard conference, and various toolkits.
-The blog is a great place to look in all directions at what’s going on for women with HIV- let us know what you think.
+This includes our web-based work on this site, You Should Know, a site for sexual health education and STI prevention, and social networking on Facebook and Twitter. (see our Twitter Hashtags for Women and HIV Discussions).
+It also includes our publications like the Pocket Guide for Women Living with HIV, HIV and Pregnancy: Yes You Can! brochure, our annual SpringBoard conference, and various toolkits.
+Perfect foods to fuel writing?
+Tea, peanut butter toast and chocolate.

 Miriam Martin (former staffer whose great blogs remain)

-I stumbled upon the HIV/AIDS service field by accident in January, 2006.
-I was a handful of credits away from completing a Bachelor of Arts degree in Linguistics and Russian literature.
+I stumbled upon the HIV service field by accident in January 2006.
+I was a handful of credits away from completing a Bachelor of Arts in Linguistics and Russian Literature.
 After seven years of post-secondary, including a short foray into fine arts at Emily Carr Institute, I started to wonder how on earth I would make a living once I got out of school!
 Fortunately, in addition to a whole lot of customer service, I had a pretty extensive volunteer and activism resume, which got me my first job in this field.
 I joined Positive Women’s Network in 2006 and was Resource Coordinator from 2007 to 2011.
 I loved my role as “information hub” for PWN members and staff, service providers, and the broader public who are seeking information about HIV, treatment and prevention.